-Gastritis causes inflammation in the stomach lining.
-Home and lifestyle remedies may help, such as taking garlic extract, drinking green tea with manuka honey, and managing stress.
+Gastritis is inflammation in the stomach lining.
+Home and lifestyle remedies, such as garlic extract, green tea, and managing stress, may help.
 However, medical treatment may also be necessary.

 Although there are instances where medical treatment is necessary to treat gastritis, many people find that they can manage these symptoms at home.